 Note: You will see an inst message that says sgi-cmsd and sgi-gcd must be added to /etc/services.
 This is true only for coexecution with FailSafe, or when running only FailSafe; if you are running just CXFS, you do not need sgi-cmsd.
-Cluster services for CXFS do not require sgi-cmsd.
+CXFS does not require sgi-cmsd.